 The attending practitioner, or designee, is responsible for providing the Hospital with necessary information to assure the protection of the patient from self-harm and to assure the protection of others.
-Practitioners who have patients who are a danger to themselves and/or others should follow the hospital "Suicide Precautions" policy.
+Practitioners who have patients who are a danger to themselves and/or others should follow the hospital policy on suicide precautions.